User Manual

 Double-tap only works with second generation Apple Pencils.

 Tip: to erase a large section of your canvas without any precision, you can zoom out of the undesired section and then select a big eraser size in the extended toolbar.
 You’ll be able to erase everything in no time!
-Tip: if you wish to have more control on your eraser stroke like in other drawing apps, why not switch to a regular white brush to mimic the background?

 Eraser options

-Zoom level selector
+The zoom level selector

 zoom-factor